li147852xu/BaMSGAN/README.md

 # BaMSGAN: self-attention GAN with Blur and Memory for anime face generation

-PS: This repository was created nearly 1 years ago, and was reconfigured on 12-15-2024.

 ## Introduction of paper
 BaMSGAN (Self-Attention Generative Adversarial Network with Blur and Memory) is a novel network architecture designed for generating high-quality anime faces.
 It introduces unique features like edge blur preprocessing and a memory repository to enhance image clarity and prevent mode collapse and catastrophic forgetting in the training process.

 - Paper link: <https://doi.org/10.3390/math11204401>

+PS: This repository was created nearly 1 years ago, and was reconfigured to a new verison on 12-15-2024.

 ## Features of model
 - **Self-Attention Mechanism:** Improves clarity and detail in generated anime faces of GAN.